Wayne82/wayne82.github.io/_drafts/Neural-Network-Notes-CNN.md

 As a beginner, I was initially confused between Multiclass SVM Loss (used in linear models) and kernelized SVMs (used for non-linear classification).
 After some detours, I realized that Multiclass SVM Loss is just a training objective and does not introduce non-linearity by itself.
 The ability to model non-linear boundaries comes from the model architecture, not the loss function.
 In contrast, kernelized SVMs achieve non-linearity through kernel tricks that implicitly map inputs to a higher-dimensional space, that can be linearly separated by the supported vectors.
 I will leave the general SVM topic for now, and may come back on this in another time.

 ### Neural Network
-The concept of neural networks is introduced shortly afterwards, with several dedicated sections in the first module.
+The concept of neural networks is introduced shortly afterwards, with several dedicated sections in the first module of the course.
 The explanation proceeds by focusing on score functions, avoiding analogies to the human brain.
 Unlike linear models, neural networks consist of multiple hidden layers.
 These can be viewed as applying score functions multiple times using different sets of weights, ultimately computing the final scores in the output layer.
 For example, a three-layers neural network might compute scores as follows:

 $$
 s = W_3 max(0, W_2 max(0, W_1 x))